-Kindness doesn’t cost us anything, and yet it is largely absent in much of our culture today.
+Kindness is free, and yet it is largely absent in much of our culture today.
 I’m puzzled and perplexed by this.
 Nonetheless, one way to encourage our physicians and help prevent burnout is to simply be kind.
-Be nice to the doctor, his staff, and even when we talk to him about other providers.
+Be nice to the doctor and his staff.
+Being kind to the doctor won’t feel very kind if we just fussed out his front office staff right before the visit.
 Even awkward discussions like, “I’m not sure I want to have that test,” or “I’m not fully on board with this med,” can be approached with kindness and respect.
 It makes for a more positive experience for everyone and that’s a win-win.

 7. Be patient

 This is hard.
 Waiting in the waiting room for hours when you don’t feel well can be maddening.
-Be mindful of the many things that go on behind the scenes that we patients don’t see; phone calls and consults, paperwork ad nauseum, emergency calls from the hospital, even personal emergencies all arise from time to time, and we never know when something has happened right before our appointment time.
+Be mindful of the many things that go on behind the scenes that we patients don’t see; phone calls and consults, paperwork ad nauseum, fighting for insurance and PBM approvals, emergency calls from the hospital – even personal emergencies arise from time to time, and we never know when something has happened right before we arrived.
 Instead of using the wait time to fume up into anger and clobber the doctor when he enters the exam room, take a deep breath and assume something’s going on that we don’t know about.
 Feel free to express your concern to your doctor in a kind way, and if necessary, re-schedule the appointment.
 But the worst thing that can happen is to start your visit with 5 or 10 minutes of verbal vomit because we had to wait.
 It could be that the patient next to you just passed away and the staff has been dealing with the protocol for those situations.
 If there is a scheduling problem or a front office issue that’s causing repeated delays, have a kind discussion with your physician, she would want to know of any issues so they can be addressed.
-Caring enough to discuss delays in a healthy way and keeping a posture of patience encourage our physicians and let them know we appreciate the long hours they work.
+Caring enough to discuss delays in a healthy way while keeping a posture of patience encourages our physicians and let them know we appreciate the long hours they work.